adarshba/adarshba/README.md

 - 👋 Hi, I’m Adarsh!
 - 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently learning Google Cloud
+- 🌱 I’m currently learning AWS.
 - 💞️ I’m looking to collaborate on any cloud project.
 - 📫 You can talk to me at adarsh.bhaskar7903@gmail.com